IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 Download ("Code (green button) -> Download ZIP") or clone the repository and open it as an IntelliJ project.
-Run the `main()` function in `src/Game.java` (use the green "Play" button next to that function or the configuration "FloodIt - Interactive") and you will see an interactive game window:
+Run the `main()` function in `src/Game.java` (use the green "Play" button next to that function or run the configuration "FloodIt - Interactive") and you will see an interactive game window:

 ![](assets/images/proj1/play.png)

+The game is not working properly, because flooded region does not expand when you click on a tile.
+We need your help!
 Your task is to implement the `flood()` function in `src/Flood.java`.
 Like prior labs, test your implementation locally by adding test cases in `test/FloodTest.java`.

 After completion, submit **three** files to Autograder: